 With the dish soap already inside the brush, you don’t have to stop and add more in order to clean the pan that’s a little “crustier” than the others.
 Just squeeze the button on top and dish soap is automatically applied right where you’re scrubbing.
 They’re cheap too so it’s easy to have a couple in reserve when the brush finally has seen better days.

-So what other gifts have you found to delight the men you know who like to cook?
+So what other gifts have you found to delight the men in your life who like to cook?